Meeting and surpassing all audience expectations every day.

 If you hear that a wide receiver got great elevation on that pass, it means he jumped.

-Some of the stuff that's happening to the language with uh it's not so much the game announcers as the uh color commentators.
+Some of the stuff that's happening to the language with it's not so much the game announcers, it is the color commentators.

-And I let me just repeat what I what I said to open the program.
+And let me just repeat what I said to open the program.

 It has been fascinating to watch.

-And by the way, I've got a couple other things I'm gonna get to before.
+And by the way, I've got a couple other things I'm going to get to before this is just the tease.

-Speaking of T's, given these unemployment numbers, you know, Obama's gonna need more than five.
+Speaking of T's, given these unemployment numbers, you know, Obama's going to need more than five.

 What are they called?

-He's gonna with these numbers, he's gonna need a lot more than five.
+With these numbers, he's going to need a lot more than five.

-He's gonna need one at least every state, so he's gonna need 57.
+He's going to need one at least every state.

-Five Promise Zones is not gonna handle this.
+Five promise zones is not going to handle this.

-After the Christie press conference, it was just, it was, it's becoming predictable, and that's not a good thing.
+After the Christie press conference, it was just, it's becoming predictable, and that's not a good thing.

-You can you can turn on, well, it Fox has always been unpredictable, but now they're they're starting to become, and that's MSNBC CNN, CBSAB, they've always been you knew what they were going to do with Christie.
+You can turn on, well, Fox has always been unpredictable, but now they're starting to become, and that's MSNBC, CNN, CBSA, they've always been, you knew what they were going to do with Christie.

 And now you know what's going to happen on the Republican side.